Elgg/community_plugins/README.md

   * group categories
   * change owner
   * Elgg blog integration
-  * custom list page for groups
+  * custom list page for groups (Note that this disable the "all" page.)

 Discussion Forums
 -----------------